 For most browsers, the print function is the fastest and most effective method of saving a webpage to PDF.
-If you’re on Windows Edge, the process should seem familiar and takes only seconds.
+If you’re using Microsoft Edge, the process should seem familiar and takes only seconds.

-- Change any other options you want, including margins and scale.
+Step 3: Go through any other options you may want to change, including margins and scale.
 Then select Print.
 This will save all pages in the currently opened webpage.
 You can narrow down the pages using the Pages tab in the printer window.
 If you want to actually print the PDF after you are done saving it, there are a number of ways to do that as well.

 Note that Windows Edge has a Window 10-themed sidebar that pops open when you choose to print.
-Older browsers (like Internet Explorer) will use a more traditional printer window, but while it looks different, your options and steps should remain the same.
+Older browsers (like Internet Explorer) will use a more traditional printer window — and while it looks different, your options and steps should remain the same.